UDP-Lite: Protocol

 Since most modern link layers protect the carried data with a strong cyclic redundancy check (CRC) and will discard damaged frames, making effective use of UDP Lite requires the link layer to be aware of the network layer data being carried.
 Since no current IP stacks implement such cross-layer interactions, making effective use of UDP-Lite currently requires specially modified device drivers.

 The IP protocol identifier is 136.
 UDP-Lite uses the same set of port numbers assigned by the Internet Assigned Numbers Authority (IANA) for use by UDP.

 Support for UDP-Lite was added in the Linux kernel version 2.6.20.
+The support will be removed in version 7.1 due to the protocol being unused, causing performance overhead in UDP and requiring maintenance.

 Support for UDP-Lite was added in the FreeBSD kernel from r264212.
 The changeset was also MFC'ed back to stable/10 and became available in FreeBSD 10.1-RELEASE.

 The BSD socket API is extended to support UDP-Lite by the third parameter of the socket system call: Set it to IPPROTO_UDPLITE to request a UDP-Lite socket:

 int fd = socket(PF_INET, SOCK_DGRAM, IPPROTO_UDPLITE);

 One can also easily set what part of the packet will be covered by the checksum (starting from the beginning including header):